 Back in the Premiership the Saints used their excellent home record - just one defeat and one draw in 11 games - as the foundation for league consolidation.
 In the EDF Energy Cup the team reached the semi-finals, where they bowed out in a narrow defeat to eventual winners, Cardiff Blues.
 But it was in Europe where the Saints really came alive, winning all nine games in their European Challenge Cup to both win a major piece of silverware and guarantee a place back among Europe's elite.

-The years since Mallinder's arrival have seen a consistent strengthening of the squad, and following the LV= Cup win (pictured above) in March 2010, the Saints almost went one better in 2010/11, agonisingly missing out on a second Heineken Cup triumph as Leinster edged a classic in Cardiff.
+The years since Mallinder's arrival have seen a consistent strengthening of the squad, and following the LV= Cup win in March 2010, the Saints have continued to go from strength to strength.